yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 Measuring results:
 The most basic measurement of the expansion of technology within the humanities faculty will be inclusion—how many people learn coding and provide portfolio projects.
 These can be measured by the pilot website.
 They can also be measured by offline events, such as workshops (e.g. the coding sessions), hackathons, information events (data drive) that initiate debate and whose outcomes (in the first two cases) could be traced online in form of coding projects.
 Students’ improved skillsets can be measured by first developing an online questionaire to find out which technical devices humanities students already possess, which kind of programs they use in general, which kind of programs for their research and which programming languages they use.
 From that base, we can measure their newly gained knowledge by what they create with coding.
 Students will be required to record their findings as they go, and to share them with each other.
 From there, students can experiment with each others' findings.

 Successes from collaborations with human design companies and museums can be measured first by the number of partnerships that take place.
 Then, the output of those partnerships can serve as a measurement of success as well, first of all in the new software and modifications that they create.
-This can be categorized into tools that they create or modify for their own use and tools that can be used by a wider audience.
+This can be categorized into tools that they create or modify for their won use and tools that can be used by a wider audience.
 Additionally, output can be publications on subjects such as new forms of education and teaching, the combination of online and offline learning strategies, and how to make the humanities more attractive for collaborations with private partners.
 We will encourage peer organization and evaluation; students will also contribute to creating methods of evaluating their work.

 The objective is realistic and achievable because it addresses the current demand for finding news ways to share resources in the software development community; humanities people are eager to increase their marketability and this is a concrete way to do so.
 Targeting humanities students to engage with ICT is particularly exciting because it will mean offering technological opportunities to women.
 An EU study from October 2013 shows that there are still very few girls graduating from ICT programs and the same is true for women working in ICT.
 The same study claims that more women working in ICT would bring €9 billion annual GDP boost in the digital sector.
 Humanities students are disproportionately women, and therefore this project will automatically confront and diminish the trend for women to avoid ICT.
 The research interests based approach could actually make coding quite attractive to female humanities students.
 Other institutions, such as museums and companies, can also greatly benefit from those in the humanities.
 Providing a coding platform will link humanities students and researchers to the outside world in tangible ways, and will at the same time allow them to extend their deep thinking to the topic of technology, and more generally to the tools they use rather than the resulting knowledge they obtain.